 7 Tasty Foodie Photo Tips for Mouthwatering Stockton Restaurant Week Images

+Get your phone ready, amateur photographers, because Stockton Restaurant Week is here January 19-28!
 Taking delicious photos of food with a phone isn't easy.
-You don’t have to be a professional photographer to take a mouthwatering pictures (we’re not!), but it does take a little practice.
-We’ve made a list of 7 food photo tips that can help you improve your food photography game.
-The images below are Instagram-ready, so you can share with friends who are in need of a few helpful tips.
+You don’t have to be a professional photographer to take mouthwatering pictures (we’re not!), but it does take a little steadiness and plenty of practice.
+We’ve made a list of 7 food photo tips that can help you enhance your food photography game.
+The pictures below are all Instagram-ready, so you can share with friends who are in need of a few helpful suggestions.

 1. TRY CLOSE UPS.

 Not all dishes will look great from a wide angle.
-Instead try close ups to let the audience get a closer look.
+Shooting close-ups of food don’t tend to require any additional decorations in the scene.
+Close-ups give the audience a detailed look at the dish.
 Sometimes food looks better straight on or a slight angle.

 2. USE A RETOUCHING APP.

 Who wants to eat dark depressing food?
-Don’t be afraid to use a photo editing app to add in some light and color.
+There are apps out there solely dedicated to making your pictures look scrumptious and mouthwatering!
+Don’t be afraid to add some light and color to your foodie photos.
 To keep the integrity of a great photo, use a retouching app like Google’s Snapseed for a clean image - free in the App Store!

-Pointing a flash straight at food takes away the beautiful contrast of food and instantly makes it less appealing.
-If you want the most beautiful food photos, hands-down natural light is the way to go.
+Pointing a flash straight at food takes away the gorgeous contrast of food and instantly makes it less appealing to the eyes.
+If you want the most beautiful foodie photos, hands-down natural light is the way to go.
+The natural tones of the dish can shine and you can showcase the food considerably better.
 Give it a try!

 4. A TABLE OF TASTY FOOD: ACTION SHOT!